servo/book/src/contributing/guides/index.md

 while interactivity problems and broken content is often caused by bugs or missing features in Servo's DOM and JavaScript implementation.

-- For help fixing a bug with our implementation of the DOM see [Diangnosing DOM Errors](diagnosing-dom-errors.md).
+- For help fixing a bug with our implementation of the DOM see [Diagnosing DOM Errors](diagnosing-errors/dom-errors.md).
 - For help narrowing down issues, whether in layout or in the DOM, see [Minimal Reproducible Test Cases](minimal-reproducible-test-cases.md).

 # Adding new features